wvanlit/mutation-testing-with-stryker/slides/pages/mutation-example.md

 <v-switch at="0" class="text-center pt-2">
   <template #1>
-    We have 100% statement coverage
+    Our code 100% statement coverage
   </template>
   <template #2>
     Did we cover all possible conditions?